 Ride Share Services (Uber, Lyft, etc.)

 Whenever possible, students should use public transportation, campus vans or personal vehicles to travel to their field sites.
 When public transportation is unavailable or unfeasible (for example, if there is an accessibility issue), the student should be in touch with their Civic Engagement staff contact (for example, their Praxis Coordinator or Community-Based Work Study Coordinator) to discuss transportation before using a ride-share service.
-In certain circumstances, Civic Engagement will reimburse the mileage portion of a ride-share trip directly between campus and the field site, using the IRS-approved mileage rate.
+In certain circumstances, Civic Engagement will reimburse the mileage portion of a ride-share trip directly between campus and a field site in the greater Philadelphia area, using the IRS-approved mileage rate.
 In these cases, students must submit their ride-sharing receipt along with a printed map of the route, showing the trip’s mileage.

 How do I request transportation reimbursement?

-- To receive reimbursement you must be a current BMC undergraduate or post-baccalaureate student serving as a Praxis student, Community Based Work-Study employee, unpaid intern, or volunteer, or have attended a protest, rally or community organizing event.
+- To receive reimbursement you must be a current BMC undergraduate or post-baccalaureate student serving as a Praxis student, a Community Based Work-Study employee, an unpaid intern, a volunteer, or have attended a protest, rally or community organizing event.

 Submitting Reimbursement Requests